Penguin Place logo

 Do Chinstrap Penguins and Humboldt Penguins live in the same area?

-Chinstrap Penguins are found in South Sandwich Islands, South Orkney Islands, South Shetland Islands, Antarctic Peninsula.
-Humboldt Penguins are found in Peru, Chile.
+No, their ranges do not overlap.
+Chinstrap Penguins are found in South Sandwich Islands, South Orkney Islands, South Shetland Islands, Antarctic Peninsula, while Humboldt Penguins live in Peru, Chile.
+This geographic separation means they face different environmental pressures and predator communities.

 More Comparisons